mlr-archive/wiki-old/mlr-developer-team-and-contributors-page.md

 ## Giuseppe Casalicchio
 I am a PhD student at the LMU Munich and member of the computational statistics working group.
 I added support for several stacking algorithms.

+## Zachary Jones
+I am a PhD student at Pennsylvania State University and a former Google Summer of Code student.
+I work mainly on visualization.